landonb/nark/CONTRIBUTING.rst

   time consuming to write (and to read! if you made it this far, dear reader!).
 Written documentation is also likely to become outdated quickly, as new code is added and old code is changed, and documents lie in the dust.
+  (Which is not to say that docstrings have no utility!
+Just that docstrings are essentially worthless if what you documented has no test coverage, say.)

 Altogether Now
 --------------